kuzzleio/sdk-csharp/doc/2/controllers/document/m-update/index.md

 Updates multiple documents.

-Returns a partial error (error code 206) if one or more documents cannot be updated.

 Conflicts may occur if the same document gets updated multiple times within a short timespan in a database cluster.

 You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle to retry the failing updates the specified amount of times before rejecting the request with an error.